swix/swix.github.com/index.md

 Optional Parameters: format, graph, startdate, enddate<br/>
 Response: Series data for a given pod

-*returns* - The series data that we have collected for that pod.
-See the additional parameter below to see more options.
+*returns* - The series data that we have collected for that pod in the last 90 days.
+See the additional parameter below to see more options (like getting more than 90 days worth of data).

 The data in the series data is pretty much a count, for that metric, on the day of measured_at.
 If you wish to know the exact time the metric was taken, you can use updated_at.